samsmoon13/Grinch_5/README.md

 # Grinch Console App

 ## Overview
-Grinch is a .NET console application that uses Entity Framework Core with MySQL to perform database operations.
+Grinch is a .NET console application designed to manage expenses in a group.
-This project demonstrates basic database functionalities and provides a foundation for further development.
+It uses Entity Framework Core with MySQL to perform database operations, providing a robust and scalable solution for expense tracking.

 ## Requirements
 1. .NET SDK 6.0 or later.